prebidtappx/prebidjs_tappx_examples/README.md

 - endpoint: "YOUR_ENDPOINT"

 ### Setting your site domain
-You can add your site domain on the Ad unit definition, but also you can add the domain on the pbjs set config definition on `pbjs.setConfig({ pageUrl: "https://example.com/index.html" })`.
+You can add your site domain on the Ad unit definition, but also you can add the domain of your site on the pbjs set config definition on `pbjs.setConfig({ pageUrl: "example.com" })`.
 More info on: https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html#setConfig-Page-URL

 ## ADVANDED BUILD
 If you want to run Prebid.js in advanced way, your can build a development